 Proof of Ownership of a House

-You can deduct up to $10,000 of state and local taxes, including property taxes, as of 2018.
+You can deduct up to $10,000 of state and local taxes, including property taxes, as of 2019; this amount stays the same through 2025.
 If you have a mortgage and the financial institution pays your property taxes, that institution should send that information on to you for tax purposes.
 If you don’t have a mortgage and pay property taxes directly to your municipality, you should receive a record of property taxes paid.